All Episodes

 It wasn't New York and New Jersey.

-It was the middle of the country, the heart and soul of America, because these people are suffering because of bad policies that all those people on the stage at the Oscars were advocating.
+It was the middle of the country, the heart and soul of America, because these people are suffering because of bad policies that all of those people on the stage at the Oscars were advocating.

 No, I don't.

-I think they're ignorant and as you know, and they're all they're living in a bubble.
+And as, you know, and they're all, they're living in a bubble.

-They don't have to worry about security or walls because they have walls surrounding their mansions, and they have armed guards protecting their property.
+They don't have to worry about security or walls because they have walls surrounding their mansions and they have armed guards protecting their property.

-And that is I want the rungs of the ladder put back on the ladder so people can start at the bottom, start building their way up, you know, develop marketable skills and services that people want, need and desire, with a greater possibility of success, get a good education, which is the foundation for any good life or future for you and your family.
+And that is I want the rungs of the ladder put back on the ladder so people can start at the bottom, start building their way up, you know, develop marketable skills and services that people want, need, and desire with a greater possibility of success, get a good education, which is the foundation for any good life or future for you and your family.

 It's not, you know, I want my country safe and secure.